-Three A-Levels
+Three A-levels

-Many students have a clear sense of what their intended pathway into Higher Education is and can clearly identify three A-Levels that suit their intended future studies.
+Many students have a clear sense of what their intended pathway into Higher Education is and can clearly identify three A-levels that suit their intended future studies.
 We believe that students from Reading School should expect to offer more than three A-levels to prospective employers or universities and therefore expect all students to undertake learning above and beyond the curriculum to bolster their applications.
-For some, this may mean studying an Extended Project Qualification (EPQ), for all this will mean utilising the resources the School provides to undertake Massive Open Online Courses (MOOCS) which supplement their learning.
+For some, this may mean studying an Extended Project Qualification (EPQ).
+For all this will mean utilising the resources the School provides to undertake Massive Open Online Courses (MOOCS) which supplement their learning and to undertake supra-curricular reading.
 In 2020, 52% of students at Reading School completed three A-levels.

-Four A-Levels
+Four A-levels

-For some students four A-Levels is a more appropriate option than three or five, because a fourth A-Level with a predicted top grade will be a distinguishing feature on their university application.
-Students who wish to apply for early entry courses at university (e.g. Medicine, Veterinary Medicine, Dentistry or Oxbridge applications) might consider four A-Levels, although achieving three A-Levels with grades A is better than achieving four A grades, so students should weigh up this choice carefully.
+For some students four A-levels is a more appropriate option than three or five, because a fourth A-level with a predicted top grade will be a distinguishing feature on their university application.
+Students who wish to apply for early entry courses at university (e.g. Medicine, Veterinary Medicine, Dentistry or Oxbridge applications) might consider four A-levels, although achieving three A-Levels with grades A\ is better than achieving four A grades, so students should weigh up this choice carefully.
 In 2020, 46% of students at Reading School completed four A-levels.
+To complete four A-levels at Reading School, students will need to achieve at least 60 points from their best 8 GCSEs.